Advanced Topics

 requiredSystemFeatures = [ "benchmark" "kvm" ];

-cannot do builds that require kvm
+itchy cannot do builds that require kvm, but scratchy does support

 such builds.
-For regular builds, itchy
+For regular builds, itchy will be preferred over

-because it has a higher speed factor.
+scratchy because it has a higher speed factor.

 builders = ssh://mac x86_64-darwin ; ssh://beastie x86_64-freebsd